Vesoul

-It is the most populated municipality of the department with 15,212 inhabitants in 2014.
-The same year, the Communauté d'agglomération de Vesoul which covers 20 municipalities together had 34,310 inhabitants while the Urban area of Vesoul which includes 78 municipalities, had 59,244 inhabitants.
+It is the most populous municipality of the department, with 15,212 inhabitants in 2014.
+The same year, the Communauté d'agglomération de Vesoul, which covers 20 municipalities, together had 34,310 inhabitants, while its urban area, comprising 78 municipalities, had 59,244 inhabitants.
 Its inhabitants are known in French as Vésuliens.

 Built on top of the hill of La Motte in the first millennium under the name of Castrum Vesulium, the city gradually evolved into a European commercial and economic center.
 At the end of the Middle Ages, the city experienced a challenging period beset with plagues, epidemics, and localized conflict.

-Main urban center of the department, Vesoul is also home to a major PSA parts manufacturing plant and to the Vesoul International Film Festival of Asian Cinema.
+The main urban center of the department, Vesoul is also home to a major PSA parts manufacturing plant and to the Vesoul International Film Festival of Asian Cinema.
 It was immortalized by Jacques Brel in his 1968 song "Vesoul".

-The town is the capital of the department of Haute-Saône.

 History

 Vesoul is first mentioned in a document dated 899.
-That document speaks about an elevation with a fortified watchtower.
-The document speaks about "Castrum Vesulium".
+That document describes an elevation with a fortified watchtower and speaks of "Castrum Vesulium".
 Castrum is a fortification, and "Vesulium" has the syllable ves which meant hill or mountain in a language that was spoken before the Celts.
 Today, there is a castle that forms the centre of the city.
 The first houses were built inside the walls of the castle.
 Newcomers who found no place settled outside the city walls, on the flanks of the hill.
-Growing wine was popular.
+Wine growing was popular.

 The town was severely affected by the plague in 1586.
 It became part of France in 1678.

-In 1814, after the fall of the empire, a buffer state was created, with Vesoul as capital.
-The principality was that of Free County, of the Vosges and of Porrentruy.
+In 1814, after the fall of the First French Empire, a buffer state was created, with Vesoul as its capital.
+The principality was that of Franche-Comté, of the Vosges and of Porrentruy.

-Today, one of the main factories of PSA Peugeot Citroën is near Vesoul.
+Today, one of the main factories of Stellantis, formerly an installation of PSA Peugeot Citroën, is near Vesoul.

 Geography

-Vesoul is located in the easter part of France, about 100 kilometers away from the Germany and the Switzerland's border and between the Jura and the Vosges's mountain ranges.
-Vesoul is also situated in the center of the Haute-Saône, which is in the nord of Bourgogne-Franche-Comté.
-Inside of this region, Vesoul is included in the Pays de Vesoul et du Val de Saône, a geographical region composing of the Vesoul's area and the northern part of the river Saône.
+Vesoul is located in eastern France, about 100 kilometers from the German and Swiss borders and between the Jura and Vosges mountain ranges.
+Vesoul is also situated in the center of the Haute-Saône department, which is in the north of Bourgogne-Franche-Comté.
+In this region, Vesoul is included in the Pays de Vesoul et du Val de Saône, a geographic region composed the Vesoul area and the northern part of the Saône valley.